 - Tier Pricing tends to offer a quantity discount to the specified customer groups.

-- Category defines the structure of your store catalog.
-In Magento, one can define the category levels up to”n” levels while in OpenCart, it supports up to 3 level.
+- The category defines the structure of your store catalog.
+In Magento, one can define the category levels up to”n” levels while in OpenCart, it supports up to 3 levels.

-- Cart Price Rules are the price rules applied to the cart total amount value.
+- Cart Price Rules are the price rules applied to the cart’s total amount value.

 - Catalog Price Rules are the price rules applied to the product added to the shopping cart.

-- Layered Navigation provides efficient and easy to use product filters for the store visitors.
+- Layered Navigation provides efficient and easy-to-use product filters for store visitors.

 - Using a single instance, one can create Multi-Website in Magento.
 While OpenCart doesn’t support multi-website.

-- Credit Memo is a record shows the due amount of the customer for a full or partial refund.
+- A Credit Memo is a record that shows the due amount of the customer for a full or partial refund.

-- Attribute defines the character and property of the product.
-In Magento, there is product attributes to outline the product type while in OpenCart there is no such thing.
+- An attribute defines the character and property of the product.
+In Magento, there are product attributes to outline the product type while in OpenCart there is no such thing.

 - Rating types: In Magento, one can create rating types like price, quality, experience for the customer to review the product.
 While in OpenCart, there are no such rating types.